Ephellon/faster-dead-by-daylight/README.md

 **This is *only* a proof of concept.
 The goal is get a 5 - 10s load time for a game (10 including offerings animation).**

 ## How the hell do you plan on doing that?
-Easy, DbD has 3 simple advantages:
+Easy, DbD has 3 simple advantages (and an uneccessary disadvantage):

 1. All players have the same game data and version
   - All skins and map data are already stored on the users' systems, they've essentially been cached